We pay tribute to Australians who have made major contributions to braille.

 RF Tunley was known as the “Fairy Godfather of Blind Children”, having dedicated his life to improving the lives of visually impaired children and adults through the production of braille globes and maps as well as models, toys, doll houses and games.
 These objects were all handmade with great care and were used widely throughout Australia and abroad in the 1960s.
 Many are still held in the collections of blindness agencies and are frequently cited by touch readers as the best examples of tactile maps they have felt.
 He authored the booklet “Braille Maps and how to make them”.

 Mr Tunley was involved with the Narbethong school for deaf and blind children from the early 1920s.
 He lobbied to make education compulsory for blind and deaf children (this occurred in 1924) and worked for the establishment of Braille House at Annerley in the 1950s.
 Through the Queensland Braille Map and Model Club, Mr Tunley organised for educational material to be sent, free of charge, to schools for the blind throughout Australia and the rest of the world.
-In 1953 Mr Tunley was awarded an MBE for his services to the visually impaired in 1953 and continued to work tirelessly in the field until his death at age 89.
+Mr Tunley was awarded an MBE for his services to the visually impaired in 1953 and continued to work tirelessly in the field until his death at age 89.

 Dulcie Magnus, OAM (1911-2003)